 It’s time to get down to business now that the required protocol for this type of letter has been followed.
 Tell the person what is required and why.
 Tell them what they will be used for if donations are required, such as food and clothing.

 If funds are required, some people choose to include a dollar sum in the letter to let their contributors know what they are aiming for.
 Also, remind them of the tax benefits they will receive as a result of their donation.
 Hand-sign the letter, using proper titles.
 For more information, please view the sample below.

 Sample Fundraising Letter For Non Profit

 January 15, 2022

 1234 Simian Lane

 Dear Mr. Hoffman,

-I'm writing on behalf of Charity Works, a non-profit organization that helps the homeless people around the Huntington, WV area.
-By writing this letter, I hope to persuade you to make a donation to an organization that is always willing to lend a helping hand.
-You can join the many people who are already helping us with our valuable work in the area.
+I’m writing on behalf of Charity Works, a local non-profit that assists homeless persons in Huntington, West Virginia.
+I’m hoping to urge you to make a donation to an organization that is always willing to provide a helpful hand by composing this letter.
+You can join the many people who have already volunteered to assist us in our important work in the area.

 2345 Barber Rd.